VanOvermeire/twittersearch/README.md

 in the lex directory if you need guidance.

 ### Possible improvements
-- more tests
-- split up files and reuse

 - validation
 - find language using comprehend instead of taking english
 - accept 'count' from Lex, with the number of tweets requested